Skip to content

 Country

-Backcountry 101, Part 2: Avalanche Training
+Backcountry 101 Part 2: Avalanche Training

-Backcountry 101, Part 2: Avalanche Training
+Backcountry 101 Part 2: Avalanche Training

-Second part of our Backcountry 101 serie: Avalanche Training and awareness.
+Second part of our Backcountry 101 series: Avalanche Training and awareness.
 Avalanche danger is one of those things that scare people off backcountry skiing or snowboarding the most.
 While it's impossible to eliminate completely the risk of avalanches, it is certainly possible to mitigate and reduce risks to acceptable levels to most skiers.

 There are tons of resources out there to stay up to date on current avalanche conditions.
 From Avalanche Canada, to the Canada Parks Avalanche website and Kananaskis Country's forecast, everything is right at your fingertips when it's about current avalanche conditions.
 If you want to increase your knowledge, spend a few minutes a day reading the reports of the areas where you might ski come the weekend.
 Knowing past events is just as important as knowing current conditions.